 Equity Pledge Agreements.
 Our WFOE I, Foshan Viomi and Mr. Xiaoping Chen entered into an Equity Pledge Agreement on September 5, 2018, or the Original Equity Pledge Agreement.
 On April 28, 2020, WFOE I, Foshan Viomi and Mr. Xiaoping Chen entered into a Termination Agreement, which terminated the Original Equity Pledge Agreement.
 On the same date, WFOE II, Foshan Viomi and shareholders of Foshan Viomi entered into an Equity Pledge Agreement with provisions substantially the same as the Original Shareholder Voting Proxy Agreement.
-Pursuant to the Equity Pledge Agreement, the shareholders of Foshan

-Viomi have pledged 100% equity interests in Foshan Viomi to our WFOE II to guarantee the performance by the shareholders of their obligations under the Exclusive Option Agreement, the Shareholder Voting Proxy Agreement and the Equity Pledge Agreement, as well as the performance by Foshan Viomi of its obligations under the Exclusive Option Agreement, the Shareholder Voting Proxy Agreement, the Exclusive Consultation and Service Agreement and the Equity Pledge Agreement.
-In the event of a breach by Foshan Viomi or any shareholder of contractual obligations under the Equity Pledge Agreement, our WFOE II, as pledgee, will have the right to dispose of the pledged equity interests in Foshan Viomi and will have priority in receiving the proceeds from such disposal.
-The shareholders of Foshan Viomi also undertake that, without the prior written consent of our WFOE II, the shareholders will not dispose of, create or allow any encumbrance on the pledged equity interests.
-Foshan Viomi undertakes that, without the prior written consent of our WFOE II, they will not assist or allow any encumbrance to be created on the pledged equity interests.
+Pursuant to the Equity Pledge Agreement, the shareholders of Foshan Viomi have pledged 100% equity interests in Foshan Viomi to our WFOE II to guarantee the performance by the shareholders of their obligations under the Exclusive Option Agreement, the Shareholder Voting Proxy Agreement, the Exclusive Consultation and Service Agreement and the Equity Pledge Agreement, the Exclusive Consultation and Service Agreement, our WFOE II, as pledgee, will have the right to dispose of the pledged equity interests in Foshan Viomi and will have priority in receiving the proceeds from such dispose of, create or allow any encumbrance to be created on the pledged equity interests.